A phoenix with a Pi camera module v3 wide for an eye, wielding a Raspberry Pi 5 and a Coral edge TPU

 Why?

-We have a few reasons for writing our own, rather than using what's already out there:
+We have a few reasons for writing our own, rather than using what's already out there.
+The reference C library:

 Corner detection